 PVA And Its Impact On The Planet

 From household items to everyday convenience, PVA has become an essential part of our lives.
-It is notably found in laundry and dishwasher pods as a thin single-use plastic wrapping or incorporated into laundry sheets.
+It is notably found in laundry and dishwasher pods/pacs as a thin single-use plastic wrapping or incorporated into laundry sheets.

 Many cleaning products made with PVA are marketed as “eco-friendly” because they appear to readily “dissolve” in water—seemingly avoiding other plastics’ issues of toxicity and persistence.
 But a closer look at the PVA material reveals that things are not always as they seem.